kof/jqtpl/readme.md

 - `key` - template name or markup string.
 - `value` - compiled template function.

+### jqtpl.$

+A namespace for global helper functions, which can be used in every template.

 ## Express specific stuff

 **Note: express will cache all templates in production!**